-'We're gonna be wherever we're told to be': Brian Kelly talks Gov. Landry's anthem-skipping statement
+'We're gonna be wherever we're told to be:' Brian Kelly talks Gov. Landry's anthem-skipping statement

 Latest Weather Blog

-'We're gonna be wherever we're told to be': Brian Kelly talks Gov. Landry's anthem-skipping statement
+'We're gonna be wherever we're told to be:' Brian Kelly talks Gov. Landry's anthem-skipping statement

-BATON ROUGE - LSU head football coach Brian Kelly added his input Friday to the recent controversy surrounding the LSU women's basketball team not being present on the court for the national anthem versus Iowa.
+BATON ROUGE - LSU head football coach Brian Kelly added his input Friday to the recent controversy surrounding the LSU women's basketball team not being on the court for the national anthem before the Elite Eight showdown against Iowa.

 The governor on Tuesday sent a letter to the LSU Board of Supervisors and the state Board of Regents urging them to adopt rules mandating that the athletes be present for the Star Spangled Banner or risk losing their scholarships.